Asian American & Pacific Islander Heritage Month

 • Artwork must be 2D, no 3D artwork will be accepted.
 All artwork should be created on a minimum size of 9” x12” and not exceeding 18” x 24”.

 • All mediums will be accepted, except for 3D artworks and unoriginal photos.
-Examples of accepted mediums can be but aren’t limited to Graphite, charcoal, colored pencil, markers, pastels, photography, collage, etc.
+Examples of accepted mediums can be but aren’t limited to Graphite, charcoal, colored pencil, markers, pastels, photography, collage, etc. 3D collage is acceptable as long as it is able to hang on a gallery wall.

 • If artwork is chosen as a winner, the artwork must be matted or mounted on poster board with an one and a half inch trim on all sides, for display.
+Canvas artwork does not need to be matted or mounted on display board but must be ready to hang.

 AWARDS